 - Medical Knowledge: To gain a thorough understanding of established and evolving biomedical, clinical, epidemiological and cognate sciences related to nephrologic disorders and be able to apply this knowledge appropriately to the care and education of patients, the education of learners and colleagues and the design of scholarly projects.

 - Practice-Based Learning and Improvement: To develop skills that promote self-improvement and a pattern of life-long learning by seeking out and incorporating into daily practice

 - evidence from scientific studies,

 - insights gained from self-assessment of practice outcomes so as to continually enhance one’s skills in the delivery of outstanding care to patients with endocrine disorders.

 - Interpersonal and Communication Skills: To appreciate the critical importance of the effective exchange of information with patients and their families, staff and colleagues in ways that promote a sense of team work and that enhances outcomes for both individual patients and society as a whole.

 - Professionalism: To carry out ones responsibilities as a physician through responsible self-motivation and in a manner that adheres to ethical principles, is sensitive to the needs of patients, their families, staff and colleagues, and avoids conflicts of interests.

 - Systems-Based Practice: To understand the complexity and workings of the broader health care system within our institutions and society at large so as to provide optimal care though the mobilization and coordination of disparate resources and the effective counsel of patients with regard to health care options.

-The Center for Evaluative Clinical Sciences provides additional opportunity for study in public health, outcomes research, and clinical research.
+The Dartmouth Institute for Health Policy and Clinical Practice provides additional opportunity for study in public health, outcomes research, and clinical research.